InfiniteAugust/Software-Maintenance/README.md

 You can load a png file from a specified directory, but since the loaded picture's background is not transparent, once loaded, the whole canvas will be covered.

 ## Space Invaders
 My works are modifications based on the original software.
+Therefore Software Maintenance.

 The original software is space invaders.
 Assets used in the game can be found [here](http://gooperblooper22.deviantart.com/art/Space-Invaders-Sprite-Sheet-135338373).